MicrosoftDocs/memdocs/memdocs/intune/protect/conditional-access-assign-jamf.md

 3. On the policies *Overview* pane, select **Assignments**.
 Use the available options to configure which Azure Active Directory (Azure AD) users and security groups receive this policy. **Jamf integration with Intune doesn't support compliance policy that targets device groups.**

    > [!NOTE]
-   > Jamf integration with Intune only supports AAD user groups.
+   > Jamf integration with Intune only supports Azure AD user groups.
 Device compliance policies that are targeted to device groups will not apply.

 4. When you select **Save**, the policy deploys to the users.